 Description

-Garden walls, in the form of defensive curtain walls, to the east and south of Snape and its former stable block (now the Clock House, unlisted).
-Built at some time between 1893 and 1897, with an additional section at the south-east end of the Clock House garden built some time after 1908 and probably before 1913.
-The main part of the walling, and probably the later section, was designed by RP Whellock, and erected for George (later Sir George) Barham.
+These garden walls, designed as defensive curtain walls, stand to the east and south of Snape and its former stable block, which is now the Clock House.
+They were built between 1893 and 1897, with an additional section added at the south-east end of the Clock House garden sometime after 1908 and probably before 1913.
+The walls were designed by RP Whellock and constructed for George (later Sir George) Barham.

-PLAN: the northern section, enclosing the terraced gardens to the east of the house, forms a right angle, with a large semi-circular bastion to the north-eastern corner.
-A wall belonging to the same phase, running in a north-west/south-east direction, with a round tower at the south-east end, separates the terraced gardens and the land to the east from the garden laid out to the south-east of the former stable block.
-A further stretch of wall encloses the end of the garden to the south-east of the former stable block, with a round tower to the south-west.
+The walls are constructed from local sandstone rubblestone, squared and coursed.
+The northern section, which surrounds the terraced gardens to the east of the house, forms a right angle and features a large semi-circular bastion in the north-eastern corner.
+A wall, belonging to the same phase, runs in a north-west/south-east direction, with a round tower at the south-east end, separating the terraced gardens and the land to the east from the garden laid out to the south-east of the former stable block.
+A further wall encloses the end of the garden to the south-east of the former stable block, with a round tower to the south-west.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.